 (1221 – July 15, 1274)

 Saint Bonaventure’s Story

-Born in Bagnoregio, a town in central Italy, he was cured of a serious illness as a boy through the prayers of Francis of Assisi.
-Later, he studied the liberal arts in Paris.
-Inspired by Francis and the example of the friars, especially of his master in theology, Alexander of Hales, he entered the Franciscan Order, and became in turn a teacher of theology in the university.
-Chosen as minister general of the Order in 1257, he was God’s instrument in bringing it back to a deeper love of the way of Saint Francis, both through the life of Francis which he wrote at the behest of the brothers and through other works which defended the Order or explained its ideals and way of life.
+Born in Bagnoregio, a town in central Italy, as a boy he was cured of a serious illness through the prayers of Francis of Assisi.
+Later he studied the liberal arts in Paris.
+Inspired by Francis and the example of the friars, especially of his master in theology, Alexander of Hales, Bonaventure entered the Franciscan Order, and became in turn a teacher of theology in the university.
+Chosen as minister general of the Order in 1257, he was God’s instrument in bringing it back to a deeper love of the way of Saint Francis, both through the life of Francis which he wrote at the behest of the brothers, and through other works which defended the Order or explained its ideals and way of life.